Best $m$-term trigonometric approximation in weighted Wiener spaces and applications: Introduction

-In particular, we are interested in bounds on the best $n$-term trigonometric approximation errors appearing in the results in \cite{JUV23, MPU25_2} which yield upper bounds on the (non-linear) sampling widths in \(L_q\), $2\leq q\leq \infty$.
-In the very recent contributions \cite{MPU25_2, MPU25_1} the authors showed some refinements of these results that allow for bounding the sampling recovery error for any instance $f$ by the error of best $m$-term approximation of this $f$ (instance optimality). {In this paper we contribute another result of this type, where the target space is the Wiener Algebra \(\ca\) instead of \(L_q\).
-Results of these type have been studied in \cite{Kri23} and we improve on them.
-For \(m \geq Cnd \log^\ast(n)^2 \log^\ast(M)\) iid random samples Theorem \ref{samp_A1} states }
+In particular, we are interested in bounds on the best $n$-term trigonometric approximation errors appearing in the results in \cite{JUV23, MPU25_1} which yield upper bounds on the (non-linear) sampling widths in \(L_q\), $2\leq q\leq \infty$.
+In the very recent contributions \cite{MPU25_1} the authors showed some refinements of these results that allow for bounding the sampling recovery error for any instance $f$ by the error of best $m$-term approximation of this $f$ (instance optimality). {In this paper we contribute another result of this type, where the target space is the Wiener Algebra \(\ca\) instead of \(L_q\).
+Results of these type have been studied in \cite{Kri23} and we improve on them, by showing an instance optimal version.
+For \(m \geq Cnd \log^\ast(n)^2 \log^\ast(M)\) iid random samples Theorem \ref{samp_A1} states that with high probability it holds }

 The main strategy to prove bounds for best $n$-term trigonometric approximation errors for weighted Wiener spaces is a classical decomposition strategy.
 Starting from a decomposition according to frequencies with roughly equal weights we then employ results for unweighted Wiener spaces.
 Throughout this paper we will make use of results that we obtained in our previous paper \cite{MSU24_1} where we dealt with unweighted Wiener spaces and their embeddings, see also Temlyakov \cite{Tem15}.